|

 Scholarship Goal

-The intent of the scholarships is to provide financial assistance to Maine firefighters and rescue service members to help facilitate their attendance at the Maine State Fire Academy and/or the Maine Community College “Fire Science Program”.
+The intent of the scholarships is to provide financial assistance to Maine firefighters and rescue service members to help facilitate their attendance at MFT & E Programs and/or the Maine Community College “Fire Science Program”.
 Priority will be given to applicants facing financial barriers to attendance.

 Application Criteria

-Any member in good standing of a Maine fire department or rescue service may apply.
-The application should include a cover letter briefly stating the applicant's intent and financial need, and his or her personal goals in the fire service.
+The application should include a cover letter briefly stating the applicant’s intent and financial need, and his or her personal goals in the fire service.
 Also, briefly outline anticipated community and/or fire service benefits.
-A completed application form with chief's endorsement is also required.
+Documentation of program acceptance/completion, and a completed application form with Chief’s endorsement is also required.
+Selection Criteria (Applications must be received no later than June 1st)

 The Scholarship Selection Committee shall choose recipients based on the following criteria: